YuyaHirano1994/Twitter-Trend-Search/README.md

 # Challenges

-I wanted to create an application using the API.
+I wanted to create an application using the API.<br>
-I choose the Twitter API, for which there is not much information available on the Internet.
+I choose the Twitter API, for which there is not much information available on the Internet.<br>
-I also wanted to use AWS a little, so I used those as well.
+I also wanted to use AWS a little, so I used those as well.<br>
-The front was created with React and TypeScript.
+The front was created with React and TypeScript.<br>

 # Built with

-React
+React<br>
-TypeScript
+TypeScript<br>
-tailwindCSS
+tailwindCSS<br>
-AWS Lambda
+AWS Lambda<br>
-AWS Gateway
+AWS Gateway<br>

 # Features